List of The 39 Clues characters: Grace Cahill

 Grace Cahill (from Attleboro, Massachusetts) was the matriarch of the Cahill family.
 She died when she was seventy-nine years old.
 She had a jade necklace that she always wore until her death.
 She was a professional pilot, and had a private airplane that she flew around the world with, which she named The Flying Lemur.
-During her life, she had been lonely due to the deaths of her relatives (her ex-husband Nathaniel Hartford, her daughter Hope Cahill, and her son-in-law Arthur Trent).
+During her life, she was lonely due to the deaths of her relatives (her ex-husband Nathaniel Hartford, her daughter Hope Cahill, and her son-in-law Arthur Trent).
 Even though, she managed to keep all the Clues safe in her hands until her death just after she altered her will and thus started the quest.
 Her official cards are No. 59, No. 133, and No. 197.

 Saladin

 Saladin (from Attleboro, Massachusetts) is the Egyptian Mau of Grace Cahill.
 He is very fond of red snappers.
 He is named after Saladin, whose full name was Salah ad-Din Yusuf ibn Ayyub, and who was the Muslim prince who led the Muslims during the Crusades.
-Since the death of Grace, Saladin was missing until Amy and Dan Cahill found him, and has joined them in the hunt since then.
+Since the death of Grace, Saladin was missing until Amy and Dan Cahill found him, and he has joined them in the hunt since then.
 He is a Madrigal.
-His cards are No. 33, #140, and No. 202.
+His cards are No. 33, No. 140, and No. 202.

 Isabel Kabra

 Isabel Kabra is the main antagonist of the first series and the mother of Ian and Natalie.
 She was the one who murdered Amy and Dan's parents, and she eventually murdered Irina Spasky as well.
 She created the Master Serum as part of an attempt to become the most powerful human on Earth, but the vial containing it smashed.
 She was knocked out, and later taken into police custody.
 To get out of prison, she created a service called AidsWorksWonders, but it is revealed later that she simply pays people to claim that her organization helped them.
-In Day of Doom, It is revealed that she is Vesper two, the shield.
-It's also revealed that she was faking texts sent by Arthur Trent to Dan, in order to make Dan give her information about the Master Serum.
+In Day of Doom, It is revealed that she is Vesper Two.
+It is also revealed that she was faking texts sent by Arthur Trent to Dan, in order to make Dan give her information about the Master Serum.
 At the end of Day of Doom, she sees the dead body of her daughter, Natalie, and assuming that Vesper One killed her, she swears to take revenge on him.
-She drinks the Master Serum which stole from Dan, and she storms into the room where Cahills and Vespers are fighting killing every Vesper in her way.
+She drinks the Master Serum which she stole from Dan, and she storms into the room where Cahills and Vespers are fighting killing every Vesper in her way.
 She then attacks Vesper One, and meanwhile, she prevents Amy and Dan to do so.
 She eventually destroys The Machina Fini Mundi and she causes a massive explosion which kills both her and Vesper One.